kanu2406/DAME-BS/_sources/experiments.rst.txt

 such as general behavior patterns, the weekly routine cycle, the impact of COVID (Year3, 2020), and the gradual recovery after COVID (Year4, 2021) (Dataset : `<https://github.com/UW-EXP/GLOBEM/tree/main/data_raw>`_).
 We used steps from four segments of the day and total sleep duration per day for each user.
-For both cases, we conducted mean estimation using DAME-BS and Kent's algorithm 500 times and report MSE (for both scaled and unscaled values) and average time taken by both algorithms.
+For both cases, we conducted mean estimation using DAME-BS, Kent's and Girgis algorithm 500 times and report median squared error (for both scaled and unscaled values) and average time taken by both algorithms.
 The results were limited in quality due to the small nummber of users and low number of samples per user.